project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 > [Setup OpenThread Border Router on Raspberry Pi](openthread_border_router_pi.md)
 > to learn how to install the OTBR on a Raspberry Pi.

+The DFU over Matter involves two kinds of nodes: OTA Provider and OTA Requestor.
+The OTA Provider is a node that can respond to the OTA Requestors' queries about available software updates and share the update packages with them.
+The OTA Requestor is any node that needs to be updated and can communicate with the OTA Provider to fetch applicable software updates.
+In the procedure described below, the OTA Provider will be a Linux application and the example running on the Nordic Semiconductor's board will work as the OTA Requestor.

-To test the DFU over Matter, complete the following steps:
+To test the DFU over Matter, you need to complete the following steps:

 1. Navigate to the CHIP root directory.
 2. Build OTA Provider application for Linux: